 - Enable faculty-driven interdisciplinary projects such as Creativity Hubs, Idea Grants and other campus and unit-based initiatives to concentrate talent and resources on bold ideas free from typical organizational boundaries, with the goal of moving new discoveries into practice.

 Vice Chancellor for Research

-Terry Magnuson, PhD, is the Sarah Graham Kenan Professor of Genetics and Vice Chancellor for Research at UNC-Chapel Hill.
+Terry Magnuson, Ph.D., is the Kay M. & Van L. Weatherspoon Eminent Distinguished Professor of Genetics and Vice Chancellor for Research at UNC-Chapel Hill.
 Dr. Magnuson began his tenure at the UNC School of Medicine in 2000, as the founding chair of the UNC Department of Genetics, director of the Carolina Center for Genome Sciences, and director of the Cancer Genetics Program in the UNC Lineberger Comprehensive Cancer Center.
 Dr. Magnuson was appointed Vice Dean for Research at the School of Medicine in 2010, and was appointed to the university-wide role of Vice Chancellor for Research in 2016.
-In this role, he leads a campus-wide research program that attracted nearly $1 billion in contract and grant funding in fiscal 2014; connects academic units across campus with university priorities; and manages research support offices as well as 14 centers and institutes.
+In this role, he leads a campus-wide research program that attracts more than $1 billion in contract and grant funding annually; connects academic units across campus with university priorities; and manages research support offices as well as 13 centers and institutes.

 Associate Vice Chancellor for Research